sp496/knowledge-base/spark/spark.md

 <img src="img_11.png" width="500"/>

 Simplest kind of RDD which is just inputs from an external system like hadoop. | has a partition for each block of the file and knows which machine each block is on.

 partiions method just returns one partition per block of the file.
 Maybe inside this partition object it has the block id

-the compute function is just to open up that block and read it
+the compute function is just to open up that block and read it, so just talk to hdfs and do this.
+Since it does not have a parent Id it cannot use the iterator of the parent to compute the child.

 preferredLocations: To access each block we can ask HDFS which machines are there copies on and we wanna tell the scheduler to use that. this is one of the things that the task scheduler and dagscheduler look at while launching the